LaurentFE/java-Spring-Boot-ToDoList-Server/README.md

 - Update of a list item name
 - Update of a list item status (checked/unchecked)

+Tests do neither cover all the code nor all the exceptions that the application can throw, as a full coverage would not mean much for this application that is not intended to have users, and writing tests was simply a mean to learn a new skill, and have a better toolset for my next coding experience.

 ## How

 Programmed in Java 23 using IntelliJ IDEA Community Edition, storing data on a MySQL Database.